Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/homework-1-1.md

-### Task 1: Build Your First Business Manager Setup
+# Build Your First Business Manager Setup

 1. Log in to an available Facebook account
 2. Create a Fan Page, fill it out